ETH-DISCO/advx-bench/docs/0-model-selection.md

 >
 > analytics: https://www.kaggle.com/code/jhoward/which-image-models-are-best
 >
-> not comprehensive, not based on zero-shot, but a very good overview
+> not comprehensive, not zero-shot, but a very good quantitative benchmark

 top1 accuracy by family: